 Coconut Palms will never flower indoors; however, those grown in the fresh outdoors will produce both separate male and female flowers (monoecious), blooming at slightly different times to avoid self-pollination.
 They'll typically flower from the start of spring, lasting several months with up to eighty flowers on mature specimens.
 In some cases, most commonly with dwarf varieties, specimens can become self-pollinating to increase the overall yield for the season.

 It's recommended to repot your specimen as soon as it gets home as the nursery pot is usually too small for its current size.
 Follow the step-by-step guide and always respect the roots to avoid transplant shock!

-After that, repot every three years in the spring using a houseplant-labelled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+After that, repot every three years in the spring using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for mealybugs, spider mite, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
+Keep an eye out for mealybugs, spider mites, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
 Common diseases associated with Coconut Palms are root rot, leaf-spot disease, botrytis, powdery mildew & southern blight - click here to learn more about these issues.